Surface area:

 Mothers have had a hard time getting gum

 And, in general, and especially in a bounce house, anything in the mouth can be swallowed.
-A big wad of gum could

 be a big problem - if in your child's throat.
+These little ones depend on you to think about it.

 Necklaces:

 While cleaning bounce houses, I have found peaces of broken necklaces.
-Each and every time,
+Now, you know that the child

 Mixing of big and little: